-The third type, present here as surely as one or two of their number had been present in other pubs he’d visited up and down the seacoast, were not like him.
+The third type, present here as surely as one or two of their number had been present in the places he’d visited up and down the seacoast, were not like him.
 They were worse.

 Cormac lifted the pint glass to his lips, used a long draught as an opportunity to let his gaze move across the room.
 The local stout—this was his third—was surprisingly pleasant.
 Smooth with a complex, sweet finish.

 The prickle at Cormac’s neck became a tingle.
 Full alert.
 He eased his grip on his glass and, with deceptive calm, took up his pen to resume working the crossword.
 Out of the top corner of his eye, he watched the man across the room pull out a mobile phone.
 One touch of the screen and a call was placed.

 It didn’t last long.
 A few short words said with lips too immobile to be read.
 Another touch of the screen and the phone was set down beside the folded paper.
 The bulge there could have been anything: a pack of cigarettes; a weapon.

-Cormac wasn’t using a glamour, so he had no doubt that he’d been identified.
-He looked entirely like himself.
+Since Cormac wasn’t using a glamour or other means of disguise, he looked entirely like himself.
 Brown, short-cropped hair (a bit scruffier than usual, thanks to the storm); moderate height with a trim, lightly athletic build; balanced and rather innocuous facial features, although his nose often proved too prominent in a fight.
 Ordinary, he would’ve said, even if experience assured that he was handsome enough.
 But once his identity was known, than so was his reputation.

 Not at all ordinary, that.

 He had no doubt that he had been identified.
 He lifted his head, met the other man’s stare full on.
 Amber flickered in the irises, a show of power too quick to be a warning.
 More like an acknowledgement.
 Cormac didn’t bother with a show of his own.
 The man was a gatekeeper only.
 Outside, as framed by the front window, a sleek luxury sedan pulled to a halt.

 The arrival did not go unnoticed.
 Talk dropped to a low, nervous hush or ceased altogether.
 No one looked directly at the door, but everyone waited for it to open.